puchkovki/Acronis/README.md

 4. If both, then fizzbuzz.
 5. Output to the console.<br/>
 *Division operation and modulo operation are prohibited*

 ## **Find bugs**
 Find and correct as many bugs as you can in ```orig.cpp```.
 Version without bugs is ```solution.cpp```.

+---

+## **Labs**

+Several laboratory works made in the second part of the Industrial programming course.
+Each Lab has it's own README.